-Declared a National Historic Site in 1988, a century from its inception, Fairmont Banff Springs has since been known as a symbol in Canada’s rich and diverse history.
+Declared a National Historic Site in 1988, Fairmont Banff Springs is known as a symbol in Canada’s rich and diverse history.

 “The Banff Springs Hotel is absolutely palatial with the grandest view of mountain scenery we could ask to see, laying at our feet.” – Reverend James Carmichael

-In 1881 the Canadian Pacific Railway (CPR) was founded and incorporated with the sole intention of uniting the east coast of Canada to the west.
-Within the same year, the company appointed William Van Horne to oversee construction of the transcontinental railway over the Prairies & through the Canadian Rockies.
+In 1881 the Canadian Pacific Railway (CPR) was founded to unite the east coast of Canada to the west.
+Within the same year, the company appointed William Van Horne to oversee the transcontinental railway’s construction over the Prairies & through the Canadian Rockies.

-Towards the end of 1883 the railway, with William Van Horne at the helm, had reached the Canadian Rocky Mountains.
+Towards the end of 1883, the railway had reached the Canadian Rocky Mountains.

 Through his time in the Canadian Rockies, William Van Horne began to recognize the tourism opportunity of the Rockies.
-With his vision of building grand hotels across Canada that would draw the wealthy from abroad, the CPR began to advertise the scenic mountain ranges of the west & built luxury hotels for travellers to visit.
+With his vision of building grand hotels across Canada, the CPR began to advertise the scenic mountain ranges of the west & made luxury hotels for travellers to visit.

-In 1887, Van Horne commissioned blueprints for a grand hotel to be built on a site personally chosen and named by him.
+In 1887, Van Horne commissioned blueprints for a grand hotel on a site personally chosen and named by him.
 During the same year, Banff became Canada’s first national park.

 “Since we can’t export the scenery, we’ll have to import the tourists.” – William Van Horne

-In 1888 the Banff Springs Hotel opens its doors.
+In 1888 the Banff Springs Hotel opened its doors.
 With mountains surrounding it and at the base of the Bow and Spray River, the luxury hotel had turned into one of the top three mountain getaways in North America.
-Boasting guests from countries like South Africa, Paris, France, the United States and more, the hotel was making an international name for itself.
+Boasting guests from countries like South Africa, Paris, France, the United States and more, the hotel made an international name for itself.

-Guests staying at the hotel participated in activities like swimming, hiking, golfing, climbing, canoeing or just sat back and admired the scenery.
-Thus cementing the first season that the Banff Springs Hotel was opened, a success.
+Guests staying at the hotel participated in an array of activities.
+For instance, swimming, hiking, golfing, climbing, canoeing or just sat back and admired the scenery, just to name a few.
+It was thus cementing the opening season that the Banff Springs Hotel a success.

-By the turn of the century, the popularity of the hotel was undeniable and it became apparent that to accommodate all those wishing to stay renovations and expansions would need to be made.
+By the turn of the century, the popularity of the hotel was undeniable.
+It became apparent that to accommodate all those wishing to stay renovations and expansions would be needed.

-After an extremely busy 1910-1911 season, where 22,000 guests occupied the hotel, it became evident to the CPR that a new building be added to the site.
+After an extremely busy 1910-1911 season, it became evident to the CPR that a new building be added to the site.

 With the opening of the “new hotel” the late 1920s and 1930s were deemed the ‘Golden Era’ in the hotel’s history.